 Front cover of paperback of The Imagination Thief

 Back cover of paperback of The Imagination Thief

 Full cover of paperback of The Imagination Thief

 Cover of ebook of The Imagination Thief

-Rohan Quine, The Imagination Thief, literary fiction, magical realism, dark fantasy, horror, gay, Asbury Park, psychic, New York, broadcast, imagination, transgender, contemporary, enhanced ebook
+Rohan Quine, The Imagination Thief, literary fiction, litfic, magical realism, horror, dark fantasy, cyberpunk, contemporary, science fiction, gay, transgender, LGBTQ+, visionary, spectacular, Asbury Park, New Jersey, New York, small town, psychic, broadcast, enhanced ebook